mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **getCustomEmoji**

-Dispatch this action to fetch a specific emoji associated with the emoji ID provided.
+Dispatch this action to fetch a specific emoji associated with the `emojiId` provided.

 ```javascript
 export function getCustomEmoji(emojiId: string): ActionFunc {